 Want Another Tip?
 Manage Your Conflicts of Interest Process With ComplianceBridge!

 We know that managing conflicts of interest is an ongoing process, and we’re here to make it easier for you.
 ComplianceBridge’s Conflict of Interest (COI) software streamlines the entire process for you.
-First, we’ll help you get started by providing pre-packaged question sets for you to use and modify as you see fit.
+First, get started by creating custom question sets, making your disclosure forms as simple as complex as you need.
 From there, you have the ability to weigh questions based on importance and add conditional follow-up questions that will only be shown to employees based on how they answered previous questions.
 This allows you to collect more detailed information concerning COI disclosures and improves your reporting.
+Auto re-publish dates ensure the COI disclosure happens the same time every year without a hitch, and you can follow results in real-time to see where potential issues may exist.

 Don’t make COI a time-consuming process for you and your employees.
-Request a demo with ComplianceBridge today and find out how easy it can be with the proper support!
+Request a demo with ComplianceBridge today and find out how easy it can be!